lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 | **Ekans**       | 10% | **Geodude**  | 2%  |    |  |

 Qwilfish is an incredibly useful Pokémon, especially later in the game.
 With its Intimidate ability to weaken enemy Pokémon (especially in double battles) and Destiny Bond that can be boosted with Swift Swim if necessary, it’s a great addition for a lot of the boss battles.
 If you want Geodude and Noibat I recommend waiting until just right after the first gym, since they’re much more common then.

+There’s a hidden *Poison Gem* south of the boy with the orange cap along the wall and a *Great Ball* if you go right after crossing the bridge.
+Don’t cross the bridge to the left just yet, instead go up and right to grab the hidden *Zinc* in the corner below the bridge near the bug catcher.
+There’s a *Bold Mint* here too.
+Above the girl there’s a hidden *Potion* and a second *Potion* hidden in the barrel to the right.
+The bug catcher also gives you a *Pecha Berry*.

+Head back down and to the left to cross the bridge, and take another bridge down.
+If you got the girl to flush her case down, you’ll find yourself one *Coin Case* richer!
+There’s also a hidden *Reverse Candy* in the bottom left corner near the biker.

+Go back up and left to talk to Venam.
+The door gets locked from the inside, so go to the left and into the open door after grabbing the *Antidote*.
+You’re gonna have to activate the 3rd generator, then the 1st, then the 2nd to get the door to open again.
+Prepare yourself for a battle and head inside to watch a cutscene.

 {: .text-blue-000}
 ### Ruthless Pokémon